The Kayak and the Connected Product

 My yellow kayak was floating away from us in the middle of the ocean.

 My biggest fear was that both kayaks made their way back into the harbor; then we’d really be up a creek without a paddle - so to speak.
-My nephew’s kayak was still barely on land - we got there just in time.
+Good news - my nephew’s kayak was still barely on land - we got there just in time.
 So he paddled out, secured my kayak, and towed it back to the island.
-We had a laugh and realized how close we came to being stranded on an island off the coast of Maine - with no Netflix.
+We had a laugh and realized how close we came to being stranded on an island off the coast of Maine - without Netflix.

 Yes, this is a true story, and, yes, it has a lot to do with how organizations treat their connected products - or mistreat them.

-Too often organizations forget how important it is to build proper monitoring and management tools into their connected product strategy.
-They do the bare minimum, never thinking or preparing for the fact that tides sometimes come in faster than expected.
-Stuff happens.
-If you don’t have a proper connectivity layer in place or can’t do periodic wellness checks to ensure that your product is where it is supposed to be or is operating the way you expect it to operate, you are in big trouble.
-It amazes me how many product and support managers just assume that their products are operating properly in the field with no way of really knowing.
+If you don’t have a reliable connectivity layer in place, you're in trouble.
+If you can’t do periodic wellness checks to ensure that your product is operating properly, you are in big trouble.
+It amazes me how many product and support managers just assume that their products are operating properly with no way of really knowing.